Nuclear Security Summit: NSS 2016

+Atoms for Peace Award Given to Turkey at Nuclear Summit in Washington

+Turkey’s award was received by Energy and Natural Resources Minister Berat Albayrak, who received the award from Susan Eisenhower, the President of the international consultancy firm The Eisenhower Group.

 Gift baskets

 Certain countries involved in the NSS are interested in taking a specific security theme a step further.
 These countries are being given the opportunity to offer a ‘gift basket’, an extra initiative.
 The idea is for presenters of such gift baskets to acquire the backing of as many countries as possible, which will in turn function as role models for a given aspect of security.
 The United States first implemented a policy of Gift Basket Diplomacy between the 2010 and 2012 Summits.